-Students are able to achieve the Certificate with a Merit (Grade Point Average of 75 to 84) or an Excellence (Grade Point Average 85 to 100) endorsement.
+Students are able to achieve the Certificate with a Merit (Grade Point Average of 80 - 89) or an Excellence (Grade Point Average 90 to 100) endorsement.

 Each term students can earn up to 20 credits in each learning area ie 100 credits per term.